Health professions students sharpen collaborative skills through interprofessional education classes

-Spencer Valley (Dental Medicine, ’21) says giving the COM students a two-hour demonstration of head and neck examinations is just the start of a learning process.
+Spencer Valley (D.M.D., ’21) says giving the COM students a two-hour demonstration of head and neck examinations is just the start of a learning process.

 “It is not going make the COM students experts in the oral environment, but it will help them recognize when something is not right,” he commented.
 “By helping them recognize any abnormalities, they can then send the patient our way in a swift manner to help that patient get the treatment they need.”

 As Jessica Converse (Dental Medicine, ’22) welcomed two COM students to her dental chair area, she explained how the interactions between students go both ways.

 “We spend time just talking and sharing information and knowledge,” she said.
 “It is a really good learning experience for both parties, just having those conversations.
 We are limited to our own knowledge and resources, but when you have teams, including support from a doctor, a physical therapist, and a social worker, you can do a lot more for the patient.”

 Interprofessional education is all about creating better outcomes for patients.

 “Our bodies are connected to the mouth, so dentists and physicians should be connected to each other as well,” Cohen stated.
 “The better we all know what each other are doing, the better we can help our patients.”

 It is also about opening up the lines of communication between health care providers.